OUR ADOPTION PROCESS:

 - A letter of reference from your veterinarian.
 Since some of our pets have had serious medical conditions, we want to ensure that you have a commitment to provide the ongoing care they may need.

-- If you don’t have a current/recent veterinarian to provide a suitable reference, we will arrange to have a volunteer come out to do a home check of your home to assist/ensure that your home is indeed set up to bring a dog or bird home.
+- A home visit by one of our volunteers to assist/ensure that your home is indeed set up to bring a dog or bird home.

-- Any medical condition that they arrived with is treated completely (ie: orthopedic surgery, demodex, cystotomy, parvo, upper respiratory infection, etc.) which often requires weeks to months of medications and nursing care.
+- Any medical condition that they arrived with is treated as completely as possible (e.g.: orthopedic surgery, demodex, cystotomy, parvo, upper respiratory infection, etc.), which often requires weeks to months of medications and nursing care.

 - Spay/Neuter surgery.